headhunter25112/Excel_Projects/README.md

 ## How to Use

 1. Download or clone the repository.
-2. Open `airbnb_data.xlsx` to review the raw data.
+2. Open `AIRBNB PROJECT.xlsx` to review the raw data.

 ## Future Enhancements